Written byJenny Zeng

 Why my cursor disappears on Mac?

-In some cases, the mouse pointer is not showing up, but the mouse still functions with highlighted icons.
+In some cases, the cursor shows up but is not distinguishable as it has a similar color to the screen.
+You can change the cursor color on Mac.
+In other cases, the mouse pointer is not showing up, but the mouse still functions with highlighted icons.
 But some are less lucky because the disappearing cursor leaves no trace of where you are clicking.
 Cursor not working on Mac is frustrating, especially from the productivity point of view.

 Besides the urge to find the solutions, you might have also asked yourself, "why does my cursor keep disappearing on Mac?"
 Here are some possible answers: